aviaryan/series-renamer/index.md

 <a name="intro"></a>
 <h2 id="intro">Introduction</h2>
-Series Renamer is a robust TV series renaming command-line application written in Python.
+Series Renamer is a robust TV series renaming command-line application written in Python 3.
 It uses the TVDB API to fetch extra data about episodes and uses that to rename the files.

 To start using it, you first need to install the script.
 For that, please follow these steps -